mmauthoor/tic-tac-tigerking/README.md

 ## Technologies & installation

-Mostly straight JavaScript, HTML and CSS.
+Vanilla JavaScript, HTML and CSS.
 Animations are by Animista.
-No installation of plug-ins etc. necessary, though I recommend viewing via Chrome or Safari (or literally anything other than IE) to make the most of them.
+No installation of plug-ins etc. necessary, though I recommend viewing via Chrome or Safari (or  anything other than IE) to make the most of the animations.

 ## Special thanks to